Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2preview/Add-AzureADApplicationPolicy.md

 # Add-AzureADApplicationPolicy

-**This cmdlet is currently not available**

 ## SYNOPSIS
-Adds an application policy.
+**The Add-AzureADApplicationPolicy cmdlet is not available at this time**.

 ## SYNTAX